 How to register a death

 All deaths must be registered within five days.
 Please send us an email if you are unable to do this.
 Explain your situation to us, and provide your phone number.
 We will call you back to help find a solution.

-You will be able to order, and pay for, death certificates with a debit or credit card at the time of your appointment.
-The certificates will then be posted to you.
+You will be able to obtain, and pay for, death certificates with a debit or credit card at the time of your appointment.
 The paperwork for the funeral will be sent directly to the cemetery or crematorium and the funeral director.

 Book an appointment